-League.
+National Football League.
 The league was founded in 1958 and features nine teams divided into an Eastern and Western Conference.

-The CFL is the second most popular professional sports league in Canada, trialing only the NHL.
+The CFL is the second most popular professional sports league in Canada, trailing only the NHL.
 In 2013 the Saskatchewan Roughriders

 won their fourth Grey Cup and the franchise will likely be the target of the other 8 teams in the league looking to show that

 they have what it takes to win it all in 2014.